 All portraits taken with supported iPhones come with detailed segmentation masks which iOS’s computational photography algorithm uses not only to create the blur, but also improve hair and fine line detail around the edges of a portrait subject.

-After taking a picture in Portrait mode, open the Photos app, select the image and tap a button at the bottom that says Depth.
+After taking a picture in Portrait mode, open the Photos app, select the image, and tap Edit.
+Now, make sure you are in the Portrait tab, and you will see a DEPTH button.
 You can now dynamically adjust the intensity of the bokeh by interacting with the adjustment slider that carries f-stop or aperture measurements.

 As you drag the depth of field slider, you’ll notice the background changes with it.
 Move it all the way to the left to apply more blur to the background for that nice feathered look or to the right to soften the bokeh.
-Depth Control wasn’t possible on older iPhones due to hardware constraints and the fact that their cameras couldn’t produce accurate segmentation masks.
+Depth Control isn’t possible on older iPhones (X and earlier) because of hardware constraints and the fact that their cameras couldn’t produce accurate segmentation masks.

-Portraits taken with older iPhones won’t let you adjust the blur because the depth data that those phones capture is not accurate enough for Depth Control.
+Portraits taken with older iPhone X and earlier won’t let you adjust the blur because the depth data that those phones capture is not accurate enough for Depth Control.

 And that, our friends, is all you need to know about Depth Control in your iPhone.